SHussainRR/SoftwareTestingProject/README.md

 # Project
-# implementing test cases for https://www.demoblaze.com/
-#aim of this project is to implement playwright
+The aim of this project is to implement test cases for https://www.demoblaze.com/ using Playwright.